-- Prerequisites: Students wishing to be admitted to FREN3118 without having previously completed FREN2002, French II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained elsewhere the required standard. - Assessment: 100% coursework.
-In order to be granted credits for this course, participants will be requested to produce a statement with the mention of a grade from the host institution.
+Prerequisites: Students wishing to be admitted to FREN3118 without having previously completed requested to produce a statement with the mention of a grade from the host institution.

+FREN2002, French II.2 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained

+Assessment: 100% coursework.
+In order to be granted credits for this course, participants will be